In the Department of Living Matter Physics (LMP) we seek to fill a number of

-The postdoctoral researchers will engage in theoretical and computational research in Nonequilibrium Statistical Physics of Active Matter and Living Systems.
+The PhD students will engage in theoretical and computational research in Nonequilibrium Statistical Physics of Active Matter and Living Systems.
 Possible topics include chemical and mechanical nonequilibrium activity and flow of information across the scales.
 For more information, visit our website (http://www.ds.mpg.de/lmp).

-We are looking for excellent, enthusiastic and self-motivated researchers with relevant background and good communication skills to join our research team.
+We are looking for excellent, enthusiastic and self-motivated early-career researchers with good communication skills to join our research team.

-A PhD/DPhil degree (or comparable) with a background in theoretical physics, applied mathematics or related disciplines from a recognized university.
+A Master’s degree (or comparable) in theoretical physics, applied mathematics or related disciplines from a recognized university.